 KJ was born Karen Jeanne in Crown Heights, Brooklyn to Grenadian parents who migrated to New York, settling in the Bronx when she was 6.
 KJ has the distinction of being the first U.S. citizen born in her family.
 At age 10, she picked up her brother’s discarded guitar and set out to learn the instrument through listening to records.
 Writing songs came instantly and she wrote her first one after a teacher died.
 “I was a pensive kid, and I started out playing the guitar by making up my own song” KJ explains.

 Growing up, she cultivated a meticulously self-curated world of books, songs, and poetry.
 Her unique aesthetic blossomed along with her music chops and soon, she was actively playing gigs.
-Her inaugural professional job was as a lead guitarist, and sometime vocalist, playing rock and top-40 music throughout the U.S., Canada and Europe with a travelling show band for one year.
+Her inaugural professional job was as a lead guitarist, and sometime vocalist, playing rock and top-40 music throughout the U.S., Canada and Europe with a traveling show band for one year.
 The next six years she spent touring the world with Connecticut-based all-female band Fire.
 KJ affectionately calls the period “seven years in spandex.”

 After the group ran its course, she retreated to the safe confines of The Dannon Company, and stayed there for 18 years.
 “I vowed that I wouldn’t go out again as a full time musician unless it was to play my own music, and that’s what I did when I was 44, leaving behind my day-job – which most people would have called a career,” KJ says.